thchr/Neumann.jl/README.md

 [![Documentation (stable)][docs-stable-img]][docs-stable-url] [![Build status][ci-status-img]][ci-status-url] [![Coverage][coverage-img]][coverage-url]

-This package provides a single function `extract_neumann` which applies Neumann's principle to determine the forbidden and allowed components of a response tensor of arbitrary order, subject to a finite set of point group symmetry constraints.
+This package provides a single function `neumann` which applies Neumann's principle to determine the forbidden and allowed components of a response tensor of arbitrary order, subject to a finite set of point group symmetry constraints.

 ## Installation
 The package can be installed via Julia's package prompt (entered by typing `]` at the REPL) and subsequently imported by calling: